 Person.
 In regards to the Trinity, we use the term “Person” differently than we generally use it in everyday life.
 Therefore it is often difficult to have a concrete definition of Person as we use it in regards to the Trinity.
 What we do not mean by Person is an “independent individual” in the sense that both I and another human are separate, independent individuals who can exist apart from one another.

 What we do mean by Person is something that regards himself as “I” and others as “You.”
-So the Father, for example, is a different Person from the Son because He regards the Son as a “You,” even though He regards Himself as “I.” Thus, in regards to the Trinity, we can say that “Person” means a distinct subject which regards Himself as an “I” and the other two as a “You.”
+So the Father, for example, is a different Person from the Son because he regards the Son as a “You,” even though he regards himself as “I.” Thus, in regards to the Trinity, we can say that “Person” means a distinct subject which regards himself as an “I” and the other two as a “You.”
 These distinct subjects are not a division within the being of God, but “a form of personal existence other than a difference in being” (Grudem, 255; I believe that this is a helpful definition, but it should be recognized that Grudem himself is offering this as more of an explanation than definition of Person).

 How do they relate?
 The relationship between essence and Person, then, is as follows.
 Within God’s one, undivided being is an “unfolding” into three personal distinctions.
 These personal distinctions are modes of existence within the divine being, but are not divisions of the divine being.
 They are personal forms of existence other than a difference in being.
 The late theologian Herman Bavinck has stated something very helpful at this point: “The persons are modes of existence within the being; accordingly, the Persons differ among themselves as the one mode of existence differs from the other, and — using a common illustration — as the open palm differs from a closed fist” (Bavinck, The Doctrine of God [Banner of Truth Trust, 1991], page 303).

-But if each person is fully God and has all of God’s being, then we also should not think that the personal distinctions are any kind of additional attributes added on to the being of God. . .
+But if each person is fully God and has all of God’s being, then we also should not think that the personal distinctions are any kind of additional attributes added on to the being of God. . . .
 Rather, each person of the Trinity has all of the attributes of God, and no one Person has any attributes that are not possessed by the others.
 On the other hand, we must say that the Persons are real, that they are not just different ways of looking at the one being of God . . . the only way it seems possible to do this is to say that the distinction between the persons is not a difference of ‘being’ but a difference of ‘relationships.’
 This is something far removed from our human experience, where every different human ‘person’ is a different being as well.
 Somehow God’s being is so much greater than ours that within his one undivided being there can be an unfolding into interpersonal relationships, so that there can be three distinct persons.
+(253–254)

-3. The three Persons are not each part of God, but are each fully God and equally God.
-Within God’s one undivided being there is an unfolding into three interpersonal relationships such that there are three Persons.
-The distinctions within the Godhead are not distinctions of His essence and neither are they something added on to His essence, but they are the unfolding of God’s one, undivided being into three interpersonal relationships such that there are three real Persons.
+- The three Persons are not each part of God, but are each fully God and equally God.
+Within God’s one undivided being there is an “unfolding” into three interpersonal relationships such that there are three Persons.
+The distinctions within the Godhead are not distinctions of his essence and neither are they something added onto his essence, but they are the unfolding of God’s one, undivided being into three interpersonal relationships such that there are three real Persons.

-5. The Trinity is not a contradiction because God is not three in the same way that He is one.
+- The Trinity is not a contradiction because God is not three in the same way that he is one.
 God is one in essence, three in Person.

 The Trinity has a very significant application to prayer.
 The general pattern of prayer in the Bible is to pray to the Father through the Son and in the Holy Spirit (Ephesians 2:18).
 Our fellowship with God should be enhanced by consciously knowing that we are relating to a tri-personal God!